-This summer after my return from Sweden, Marta and I went away for a couple of days and stayed in the neighbourhood of the Drawa National park (as we actually needed a licence to packraft in the Drawa National Park).
-During the stay we managed to go paddling twice – once on a lake (this video) and another time on the Drawa river itself.
+This summer after my return from Sweden, Marta and I went away for a couple of days and stayed in the neighborhood of the Drawa National park (as we actually needed a license to packraft in the Drawa National Park).
+During the stay, we managed to go paddling twice – once on a lake (this video) and another time on the Drawa river itself.
 It was a warm windless evening, with a glorious sunset.
-Usually I am not so fond of lakes, but this time it was definitely an exception.
+Usually, I am not so fond of lakes, but this time it was definitely an exception.

 There was a pedestrian bridge at the narrowest point of the lake.
 I remember that the first time we came to the national part two years ago, we went for a day hike and crossed the water over it.
 This time we were on the water and went under it.
 I love it when packrafting helps to change the perspectives like that.

 The next day after paddling on the lake in Drawa National park, we paddled a part of the river itself.
 We started at the point where I finished a two-day paddling trip last year.
 The Drawa is a plain river, but according to many, it has some qualities of a mountain river.

 The weather was just great for a lazy paddle – it was warm, sunny and almost without any wind.